haeussma/MTPHandler/docs/usage.md

     K1 --> TNB[<b>2-nitro-5-thiobenzoate</b><br> detected at λ<sub>412 nm</sub>]
 ```

-Kinetic enzyme assays for the hydrolysis of _S_-adenosyl-_L_-homocysteine (`SAH`) or _S_-adenosyl-_L_-cysteine (`SIH`), catalyzed by four different _S_-adenosyl-_L_-homocysteine hydrolase (SAHH) enzymes, were conducted using a 96-well plate.
+Kinetic enzyme assays for the hydrolysis of _S_-adenosyl-_L_-homocysteine (`SAH`) or _S_-inosly-_L_-homocysteine (`SIH`), catalyzed by four different _S_-adenosyl-_L_-homocysteine hydrolase (SAHH) enzymes, were conducted using a 96-well plate.
 Each reaction was carried out in triplicate for the respective enzymes as shown in the plate layout.
 For detection, Ellman's reagent 5,5'-dithiobis-2-nitrobenzoate (`DTNB`) was used.
-It reacts with the homocysteine (`Hcy`) produced from the hydrolysis of SAH or SIH to form 2-nitro-5-thiobenzoate (`TNB`), which can be measured at an absorbance of 412 nm.
+It reacts with the homocysteine (`Hcy`) produced from the hydrolysis of SAH or SIH to form 2-nitro-5-thiobenzoate (`TNB`), which has an absorbance maximum at 412 nm.
 The concentration of TNB was quantified using a calibration curve, which was also recorded on the same plate.

 ![Plate Layout](images/plate SAHH.png){: style="height:350px", align=right}

-The SAHH enzymes from _Mycoplasma capricolum_ (`McSAHH`), _Mycobacterium tuberculosis_ (`MtSAHH`), _Mycoplasma hyorhinis_ (`MhSAHH`), and _Thermotoga maritima_ (`TmSAHH`) were applied at a concentration of 5 µM, whereas the substrate concentration was 200 µM in all assays.
+The SAHH enzymes from _Methanocella conradii_ (`McSAHH`), Methanohalobium evestigatum (`MeSAHH`), _Methanocaldocossus infernus_ (`MiSAHH`), and _Methanothrix thermoacetophila_ (`MtSAHH`) were applied at a concentration of 5 µM, whereas the substrate concentration was 200 µM in all assays.
 The calibration curve for TNB was prepared in the range of 0 to 250 µM.
 Ellman's reagent was used at a concentration of 500 µM.

 The goal of this workflow is to yield concentration time courses for the product TNB for each of the four enzymes and the two substrates, alongside the assigned reaction conditions in the standardized EnzymeML format.
 This enables further processing and fitting of the data with kinetic models to yield kinetic parameters for the respective enzymes.